jpace/qualog/README.md

     if ((x > 3 && tr.Ace.log("x", x)) || (y > 17 && tr.Ace.log("y", y)) || z > 37) {
     }

+## Colors

+All `log` methods have equivalent methods for each of the ANSI colors (bold, underscore, underline, blink, reverse, black, red, green, yellow, blue, magenta, cyan, white, onBlack, onRed, onGreen, onYellow, onBlue, onMagenta, onCyan, onWhite), for colorized output:

+    tr.Ace.bold("hello");
+    tr.Ace.red("list", list);
+    tr.Ace.onBlue("map", map);

+    // and combined, with an EnumSet:
+    tr.Ace.log(EnumSet.of(ANSIColor.BLUE, ANSIColor.BOLD, ANSIColor.ON_YELLOW), "obj", obj);

+Note that this currently is available only on Linux systems.

 # Help

 Please email me at jeugenepace at gmail dot com if you have questions about Qualog.